 MATERIAL AND METHODS

 The present study was conducted during 2022-2023 at Post Harvest Management and Food Processing Laboratory, Department of Horticulture, College of Agriculture, RVSKVV University, Gwalior.
 Climatic conditions of Gwalior is situated at 26.22 North latitude,78.28 East longitudes and at an altitude of 197.1 m above the mean sea level.
 Gwalior has a subtropical climate with hot and dry summers (32.5 oC) and cool winter (7.0 oC).
-The mature colour Break stage and uniform size of tomato fruits was procured from the local farmer field, Gwalior.
-The solutions of various treatments of Aloe vera, guar gum along with bee wax at different concentrations were prepared in the Department of Horticulture, R.V.S.K.V.V., Gwalior.
+The mature colour break stage and uniform size of tomato fruits was procured from the local farmer field, Gwalior.
+The solutions of various treatments of Aloe vera, guar gum along with beeswax at different concentrations were prepared in the Department of Horticulture, R.V.S.K.V.V., Gwalior.
 The experiment consisted of 10 treatments viz., Aloe vera (10%, 20% and 30%), bee wax (3%, 6% and 9 %), guar gum (1%, 1.5% and 2.0%) and control.

 Table :1 Combinations of the treatment